OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 URL schemes can be used for [deep linking](https://developer.android.com/training/app-links/ "Handling Android App Links"), a widespread and convenient way to launch a native mobile app via a link, which isn't inherently risky.

-Nevertheless, data that's processed by the app and comes in through URL schemes should be validated, as described in the test case "Testing Input Validation and Sanitization."
+Nevertheless, data that's processed by the app and comes in through URL schemes should be validated, as described in the test case "Testing custom url schemes."

 #### Static Analysis